ekwok2021/cosc-465-capstone/README.md

 # cosc-465-capstone

 ## Description
 There are five folders each containing a game file and associated files.
 The games are similar in style but different in purpose.
-Each game is based on pygame but requires a different algorithm to generate questions.
+Each game is based on pygame (for installing pygame, check out https://www.pygame.org/wiki/GettingStarted) but requires a different algorithm to generate questions.
 Each game generates questions with random metrics for players to answer.
 Please see description of each game in
 `readme` in each folder.